 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
-Most of their houjicha is mediocre, but this one from SA Japanese Teas is really good.
+Most of their houjicha is mediocre, but this one from Sugimoto Tea is really good:

 Personally, I prefer to buy from specialty tea shops online.
-This Houjicha from Art of Tea is the best deal I’ve found online.
-It costs half as much as the one above, but the quality is only slightly lower.
+The Houjicha Gold from Culinary Teas is the best deal I’ve found online.
+It costs half as much as the one above, but the quality is slightly lower, too.